 |cross:||Cross join is the cartesian product of both sources.
 It is equivalen to an inner-join with no key columns.|

 Subsequently, the data sources to be joined are selected and the mapping keys defined for the respective data source.
 The tables are joined via these keys.

 Tree format 1

 |Join key of source #1…||… with key of source #2||Join condition|

 The number of join keys in the left and right data sources must be identical.
 The order of the two data sources is only important for the join type “left outer”.

 The join condition can be: (Default is “eq”)

 le: lower equal (>=)

-- The join type right outer can be achieved by using “left outer” and inversing the order of sources.
+The join type right outer can be achieved by using “left outer” and inverting the order of sources.